 - decrease emotional stress – incorporate a daily mindfulness practice such as meditation or Qi Gong

 Exercise - This improves blood flow to all tissues and releases various chemicals that produce healing effects.
 If exercise makes a person worse, it should be done only to a tolerable level.

 The treatment of Lyme disease is very technical.
 Some of this is due to Lyme's ability to morph into different shapes and evade our immune system.
 Due to this, we highly recommend anyone that is suspecting Lyme disease to work with a Lyme Literate Practitioner.
-We are Lyme Literate at Living Love and are happy to help you if you need!
+We are Lyme Literate at Medicine with Heart and are happy to help you if you need!
 Give us a call!

 - Halsey, N. A., et al. "Prevention of Lyme disease."
 Pediatrics1 I (2000): 142-147.

 - Johnson, Russell C., et al. "Borrelia burgdoferi sp.
 Nov.: etiologic agent of Lyme disease."
 International Journal of Systematic and Evolutionary Microbiology4 (1984): 496-497.

 - STEERE, ALLEN C., et al. "The early clinical manifestations of Lyme disease."
 Annals of internal medicine1 (2006): 76-82.